Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 on.
 By writing `#include "xsf/error.h"`, it's as if we included this `enum` definition directly in `sf_error_state.h`.

 The following block uses what is known as conditional compilation.
-In this case we're letting C++ compilers know that the code within the `extern "C"` block should be treated as C code.
-C++ performs something called name mangling, where the underlying identifiers for functions and variables are transformed to support more advanced features like function overloading.
-The C++ compiler knows not to mangle the names of identifiers within an `extern "C"` block.
-This allows us to write a library in C which can be used in both C and C++.
+In this case we're letting C++ compilers know that the code within the `extern "C"` block should be linked as C code [^10].
+This allows the functions below to be used in either C or C++ code.

 ```c
 #ifdef __cplusplus